support-logo

 The AI-based system quickly detects suspicious behavior, verifies user identity, and instantly responds to cyber attacks that threaten clients’ accounts.

-With ML’s power to quickly process and analyze vast amounts of data in real-time and its ability to learn from experience security models improve significantly, so less human input is needed.
-Moreover, ML solutions are smart enough to trace more complex fraudulent patterns and allow for streamlined verification processes.
+ML’s power to quickly process and analyze vast amounts of data in real-time and its ability to learn from experience equals improved models, and no human input is needed.
+Unlike rule-based fraud detection, ML solutions can trace more complex fraudulent patterns and allow for streamlined verification processes.

 Process Automation

-Robotic process automation is a perfect tool to boost productivity, improve accuracy and speed, and cut operational costs.
-Forward-thinking companies realize the value, and according to the Gartner report, nearly 80% of financial leaders have already implemented or are planning to implement RPA.
+Robotic process automation is the perfect tool to boost productivity, improve accuracy and speed, and cut operational costs.
+Forward-thinking companies realize the value, and according to a Gartner report, nearly 80% of financial leaders have already implemented or are planning to implement RPA.

 Challenges of AI in fintech